Happy Gay Travel

 How can I get information about train and bus travel within New Zealand?

 If you have the time, NZ is a beautiful country to see from a train, bus or ferry.
-Nelson is not on a train line, with the nearest stops being Blenheim and Picton, about 100 miles away.
+Nelson is not on a train line nor near a ferry port, with the nearest option being the ferry from Wellington, which lets you off in Picton, about 100 miles away.
+You would need to bus it or rent a car from there into Nelson.
 And Queenstown is accessible only by coach, air, or car.
-However, there is good bus service both locally and long distance.
-The following websites give details about various ground travel options in New Zealand, including a TravelPass good for any number of days of ground travel (and sometimes with an added flight for the return trip).
+However, there is a good bus service both locally and long distance.

 Pukaki Lake, New Zealand Gay Adventure Tour